MrBreadWater/project-kronos-data-collector/README.md

 # Project Kronos Data Collector
-A simple Octoprint Plugin to help collect a Neural Network dataset of 3D Printing timelapses.
+A simple Octoprint Plugin to help collect a Neural Network dataset of 3D Printing timelapses for Project Kronos.
+Project Kronos is an effort to create a webcam-based Neural Network to classify snapshots from a 3D Printer as "Failed" or "Successful".
+This will be implemented in real-time as an Octoprint plugin to automatically pause the printer and alert the user of the potential error, leading to far less wasted filament and a lower chance of printer damage.

 # Install
 Project Kronos Data Collector is pending acceptance into the official Octoprint Plugin Repository.
 Until then, install like so: